phetsims/mean-share-and-balance/doc/model.md

   - When pipes are closed, the notepad cup set will sync to match their table representations.

 - **Adding and Removing Cups**
-  - When pipes are in their open state, a cup will add on with an open pipe, leveling out the water and providing automatic feedback on mean across the cups.
   - When a cup is removed, the table cup is the "ground truth".
-That is the amount of water removed from each set's water total.
+That is the amount of water removed from the set's water total.
   - When a cup is removed, notepad water levels reset to their corresponding table values.
 Pipe states remain the same, and water will level back out if the pipes remain open.

 ## Distribute